oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 introspection model to enable an OpenC2 Producer to determine the data sources and huntflows available from a particular Consumer.

+There are multiple common approaches to cyber threat hunting.
+The capabilities defined by this AP are consistent with the 2019 MITRE Technical Report, _TTP-Based Hunting_ [[TTP-Hunting](#ttp-hunting)] but should also be applicable to the C2 of other hunting implementations and approaches.

 > Research links for threat hunting background:
 >
 > * https://www.ibm.com/topics/threat-hunting